CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-ca-unified-infrastructure-management-on-windows.md

+{{{
+  "title": "Getting Started With CA Unified Infrastructure Management on Windows (CA UIM)", "date": "10-28-2015",
+  "author": "Ben Hill",
+  "attachments": [],
+  "contentIsHTML": false
+}}}

 ##Getting Started With CA Unified Infrastructure Management (CA UIM)

 ![](http://www.infotechgroup.com/wp-content/uploads/2014/08/CA-Technologies-logo.png)

 ###Tehnology Profile

 CA Technologies (NASDAQ: CA) creates software that fuels transformation for companies and enables them to seize the opportunities of the application economy.
 Software is at the heart of every business, in every industry.
-From planning to development to management and security, CA is working with companies worldwide to change the way we live, transact and communicate. - See more at [www.ca.com](www.ca.com).
+From planning to development to management and security, CA is working with companies worldwide to change the way we live, transact and communicate. - See more at [www.ca.com](http://www.ca.com).

 ### Contact CA Technologies
 - [Email & phone support](https://www.ca.com/us/contact/call-me.aspx)

 ###Description
 CA Technologies has integrated their _CA Unified Infrastructure Management_ (CA UIM) with the CenturyLink Cloud platform.
-The purpose of this KB article is to help the reader take advantage of this integration to achieve rapid time-to-value for this IT monitoring solution. solution. - See more at [CA Unified Infrastructure Management](www.ca.com/us/opscenter/ca-unified-infrastructure-management.aspx?intcmp=searchresultclick&resultnum=1).
+The purpose of this KB article is to help the reader take advantage of this integration to achieve rapid time-to-value for this IT monitoring solution. solution. - See more at [CA Unified Infrastructure Management](http://www.ca.com/us/opscenter/ca-unified-infrastructure-management.aspx?intcmp=searchresultclick&resultnum=1).
 ###Audience
 CenturyLink Cloud users looking to enhance the monitoring capabilities of their CenturyLink Cloud Environment.
 ###Impact